dankuck/vue-easeljs/README-draft.md

     width="400"
 />

 That looks better.

-The `scale` attribute is available on a lot of vue-easeljs components.
+We added `:scale="300 / 946"` to multiply the image's height.
+Down in this case, from 946 to 300.

 But Gary is still struggling for life up in a tree.